hapax/hapax.github.io/assets/reality.md

 Einsteins and Stephen Hawkings and John Nashs.
 This is not a role most of us feel invited into, or able to participate in.

-Generally, scientists don't look like either of these pictures.
+But in general, scientists don't look like either of these pictures.
 And even when they do, the stereotypes don't tell us what a scientist does, or why they do it.
 All the stereotypes say is that you need to wear a labcoat, or be a white guy with a talent for pushing symbols around, neither of which